vturiak/My-Demo/readme.txt

 It now includes steps for GitHub.

 Making a change before i complete my work on my local repo.
 Want to give a try at rebase!

+Now i will do the same as before